spannaa/apkToolkit/README.md

 private.pk8 keys in the 'tools' folder  with your own and then edit line 390 in Apk_Jar_Manager.bat accordingly to reflect the filenames of your keys.

 The toolkit currently uses apktool_2.2.0.jar.
-To switch to a different apktool_2.0.X.jar version, just copy it into the 'tools' folder and rename it 'apktool.jar'
+To switch to a different version, copy any apktool_2.0.X.jar version into the 'tools' folder and rename it 'apktool.jar'

 The default compression level is '9', The default maximum memory (heap) size is '512'mb These should not need to be changed unless there is aproblem with decompiling/compiling.